swaroopar/inprogress-engineer/docs/react/rendering-vs-updating-dom.md

 This rendering process is what that generates the virtual DOM as well.

-ReactDOM library then uses the virtual DOM to generate the actual HTML code and update the real DOM.
+ReactDOM library then uses the virtual DOM to generate the actual native HTML for custom components and update the real DOM.

+## Rendering vs Mounting

+Mounting happens when a React component is added to the DOM for the first time.
+Whereas, rendering happens each time the state of the mounted component changes.

 ## Render ≠ UpdateDOM